IvanRublev/Domo/README.md

 {:domo, "~> 1.5"}
 ```

-And the following line to the compilers:
+And the following line to the project's `mix.exs` file:

 <!-- livebook:{"force_markdown":true} -->